CommanderAnime/CommanderAnime/README.md

 I'm Asger Finding (alias Commander), a self-taught programmer.
 I'm very skilled at googling things.

+I work with all-things computers on the side.
+Passionate about computer keyboards and HiFi audio and doing graphics on the side (GIMP, blender & Inkscape)

 I'm a perfectionist; I will implement a feature, and then implement it again five more times.
-I have a huge passion for web development, node and web languages.
+I write with a airtight ESLint config, and I have a huge passion for web development, node and web languages.
 I primarily work with JavaScript, its supersets, and its sibling “languages.”

 Privacy and FOSS are my passion points. <sup>Richard Stallman is bae</sup>